johnnynode/ionic-samples/README.md

 ## BeWare

 - Not finished yet!
-Suspended!
+Suspended, no time for this!